For years, the key to growth for many churches and other organizations (think media, conferences, etc.) has been to create great content.

 When something is scarce, it’s worth something.
 Conversely, mass availability drives down prices and perceived value.

-Then, cell phones came along and suddenly, sensing new competition, phone companies made long distances calls on landlines free or almost free, trying to prevent people from ditching their home phones.
+Then, cell phones came along and suddenly, sensing new competition, phone companies made long-distance calls on landlines free or almost free, trying to prevent people from ditching their home phones.

 Then, texting came along and phone companies started to include evening and weekend minutes as part of basic plans and, instead, focused on limiting the number of texts you could send.